CZ-NIC/knot/doc/configuration.rst

 an identifier must be created and then referenced in the form of ``module_name/module_id``.
 See :ref:`Modules` for the list of available modules.

+The same module can be specified multiple times, such as a global module and a per-zone module, or with different configurations.
+However, not all modules are intended for this, for example, mod-cookies!
+Global modules are executed before per-zone modules.

 ..
 NOTE::
    Query modules are processed in the order they are specified in the zone/template configuration.
 In most cases, the recommended order is::